simon-schaefer/mantrap/README.md

 ## Comments
 * optimization over future points
-* tube based on distribution of gradients for probablistic agent
+* tube based on distribution of gradients for probabilistic agent
 * homotopy class --> given my base path, more globally optimal ??
 * sphinx documentation

-* idea -> minimal interferring, why ? natural way of walking in crowded areas (local minima, "without a lot of considerations"), intrinsically a safe way of interaction and taking the "full" knowledge of the model into account (not just the output)
+* idea -> minimal interfering, why ? natural way of walking in crowded areas (local minima, "without a lot of considerations"), intrinsically a safe way of interaction and taking the "full" knowledge of the model into account (not just the output)